Why offset and backspacing are important

 First, let's define what each is.
 Backspacing is the distance from the inside bolting surface of the rim to the outer edge of the inboard side of the rim.
 Offset is the distance from the exact center of the rim to the outer edges of the rim.
 Positive offset means that the center of the wheel is moved towards the vehicle.
 Negative offset means that the center of the wheel is moved away from the vehicle.
 The included graphic image illustrates this.

 Most stock wheels have a positive offset.
 When you go to a larger tire, the wheel backspacing needs to change so that the bigger tire won't contact the aforementioned items.
 Most often, when switching to aftermarket wheels this means that you'll be using a wheel with a negative offset.
 Naturally, this creates room for a larger tire.
 There are downsides to a negative offset, including an increased turning radius and more leverage on the lugs, bearings, spindles, and axlehousing.
 Further, chances are the tire will protrude past the fender, which is illegal in some states, requiring you to install fender flares.
 Fitting wider wheels can also increase sensitivity to tracking and require greater steering efforts.
-While these issues are inherently unavoidable, you'll have to take them into consideration.
+While these issues are inherently unavoidable with negative offset, you'll have to take them into consideration.
 Obviously, you'll want to use a tire with the proper backspacing and offset to create the needed clearance without creating too much leverage.
 The upside of a negative offset, in addition to fitting a larger tire, is that the vehicle will now be slightly wider, thus improving stability.

 The reality is that if your vehicle is still running the stock axles, there's a good chance you can simply query the wheel manufacturer for the recommended wheel for your application and they'll be able to recommend the proper sizing.
 After all, they are wheel experts and they have gobs of information at their fingertips.
 Talk with the technicians and scour their catalogs.
 They want to sell you wheels, and they want them to fit correctly the first time.
 If you want to measure backspacing and offset yourself, the accompanying sidebar will tell you how to do it.
 If you're in a position where you need custom wheels, fear not, because there are scores of custom wheel manufacturers like Stazworks (double internal bead-lock wheels only) and Stockton Wheel Service that can make a set of custom wheels for you.